rashmigediya1999/mmorpg-item-catalog/README.md

 - .env.example to .env
 - .env.test.example to .env.test

+### Default Admin Access
+The system comes with a pre-configured admin account:
+- Username: `admin`
+- Password: `admin123`

 ### Using Docker

 3. Run everything (application + tests) with a single command: